My first car looked just like this one. The same make, model and colour. I called it Kermit, for obvious reasons.

 So, one night I was headed out down to Banksia Street.
-I took Bell Street which most Melbournians will know is rather steep as it joins and becomes Banksia Street near the Mercy Hospital.
-This was my view – the yellow arrows are pointing to a “prepare to Stop” sign and the actual traffic lights that the sign refers to.
-You can see that it’s quite a way away.
-That slope is steep!
+I took Bell Street which Melbournians may remember was rather steep as it joins and becomes Banksia Street near the Mercy Hospital.
+It was known for accidents, especially in the wet and I understand that there’s been a lot of work on that junction since I left.

 If she had not stalled just at that moment I would have been hit by that speeding and probably drunk/stolen ute.
-As the realisation hit I found myself pulled over and shaking.
+As the realisation hit I found myself pulling over and shaking.

 Has an inanimate object ever behaved mysteriously for you?
 Have you had a near miss?
 What was your first car?